newacronym/nanogpt/README.md

 # nanogpt

-To create a dataset using Fineweb  <br/>
+Extracting and sharding the dataset  <br/>
 ``` python fineweb.py ```

 **For training** <br/>